phpList/core/README.md

 which also has more detailed installation instructions in the README.

+## Contributing to this package

+Please read the [contribution guide](.github/CONTRIBUTING.md) on how to contribute and how to run the unit tests and style checks locally.

 ## Changing the database schema

 Any changes to the database schema must always be done both in phpList 3 and